wspr-ncsu/jaeger/README.md

 The python dependencies are listed within the ```requirements.txt``` file.
 Install dependencies by running ```pip install -r requirements.txt```.

 This project also requires the witness-encryption library which you need to build from the repository https://github.com/kofi-dalvik/bls-witness-encryption.
+We created ```install-witenc.sh``` file to install this library for you.
 This library is already built and install for you if you're using docker.

 ## Setup with Docker (RECOMMENDED)
 You must make sure docker and docker compose are installed on your machine.